mathias73/Project/README.md

 # Project
-Je test des choses et des fois ça marche <br>
-HTML / CSS / JS maybe others things
+Just some test with vanilla JS